The Green Chemistry & Commerce Council (GC3) is a project of:

 600 Suffolk Street, Lowell, MA 01854

-Dr. Joel Tickner is Professor in the Department of Public Health at the University of Massachusetts Lowell where he also directs the Chemicals Policy and Science Initiative at the Lowell Center for Sustainable Production.
-He is founder and Director of the Green Chemistry & Commerce Council (GC3).
-He is a leading expert on chemicals regulation, regulatory science, and application of green chemistry and alternatives assessment in science and policy.
+Dr. Joel Tickner is a Professor of Public Health at the University of Massachusetts Lowell.
+He is founder and Executive Director of the Green Chemistry & Commerce Council (GC3); Executive Director of the Association for the Advancement of Alternatives Assessment (A4), a new professional association; and Co-Director of the Massachusetts Toxics Use Reduction Institute (TURI).
+He is a leading expert on application of green chemistry and alternatives assessment in science and policy.
 He has served on a number of EPA and National Academy of Sciences advisory committees and advises government agencies around the world.
-He holds a Masters of Science degree in Environmental Studies from the University of Montana and a Doctor of Science Degree from the Department of Work Environment at University of Massachusetts Lowell and was an Environmental Protection Agency STAR Fellow.
+He holds a Masters of Science degree in Environmental Studies from the University of Montana and a Doctor of Science Degree from the Department of Work Environment at University of Massachusetts Lowell.

 Director of Collaborative Innovation

-Monica co-leads and manages the GC3 as well as leading the GC3 Innovation Group, including the Collaborative Innovation Project on Preservatives.
-Monica is also the Principal of Monica Becker & Associates Sustainability Consultants, a multi-disciplinary provider of sustainability solutions for businesses, trade associations, universities, governments and NGOs, with a particular focus on chemicals.
-Prior to starting MB & Associates, Monica held management positions at the Rochester Institute of Technology’s Golisano Institute for Sustainability, the Massachusetts Toxics Use Reduction and Tellus Institutes, and Eka Chemicals (now AkzoNobel).
+Monica is the Director of Collaborative Innovation for the GC3 and leads the GC3's work on plasticizers, preservatives, chemical data and created the GC3's Startup Network and Technology Showcase.
+Monica was the Principal of Monica Becker & Associates Sustainability Consultants, a multi-disciplinary provider of sustainability solutions for business, trade groups, universities, governments and NGOs.
+Monica held management positions at the Rochester Institute of Technology’s Golisano Institute for Sustainability, the Massachusetts Toxics Use Reduction and Tellus Institutes, and Eka Chemicals (now AkzoNobel).
 Monica has masters’ degrees in Civil & Environmental Engineering and Technology & Policy from the Massachusetts Institute of Technology (MIT) and a Bachelor of Science degree in Engineering from the College of Environmental Science and Forestry.

 Director of Retailer Engagement